-The Third Street Gallery is a place for art in the heart of downtown Moscow.
-Since its beginnings in 1998, artistic direction for the Third Street Gallery has been crafted collaboratively by City of Moscow Arts Department Staff and members of the Moscow Arts Commission.
-With a curatorial vision open to all cultures and art forms, the gallery features works in a wide range of media, subject matter, and content.
-By including the work of makers from the Palouse and the broader Inland Northwest, the Third Street Gallery celebrates the creative excellence of the region in a well-loved public space.
+The Third Street Gallery is a space for art in the heart of downtown Moscow.
+City of Moscow Arts Staff and members of the Moscow Arts Commission have worked together to create artistic direction for the Third Street Gallery since the gallery’s beginnings in 1998.
+The gallery features works in a wide range of media, subject matter, and content while presenting a curatorial vision open to all cultures and art forms.
+By including the work of established and emerging makers from the Palouse and the broader Inland Northwest, the Third Street Gallery celebrates the creative excellence of the region in a well-loved public space.

-Located inside the Moscow City Hall, the Third Street Gallery features artwork on the second and third floors as well as on the staircase walls between floors.
-The building was designed in 1911 by architect James Knox Taylor, and was formerly called the Moscow Federal Building.
-Entered in National Register of Historic Places in 1973 as a Second Renaissance Revival brick building, the structure now houses essential City offices and meeting spaces such as the City Council Chambers.
-The Third Street Gallery is an important part of this building, as it brings art into the center of public life in the City of Moscow.
+The Third Street Gallery features artwork on the second and third floors inside Moscow City Hall.
+The building was designed by architect James Knox Taylor in 1911, and was formerly the Moscow Federal Building.
+Entered in the National Register of Historic Places in 1973 as a Second Renaissance Revival brick building, the structure now houses City offices and meeting spaces such as the City Council Chambers.
+The Third Street Gallery is an essential part of this building, as it brings art into the center of civic life in the City of Moscow.